MegMev/k4megat/readme.md

 ```
 There will be no _ERROR_ message and a ROOT file named "megat.gaudi.root" will be created if the installation is successful.

+The event number can be configured with parameter `EvtMax` in the script.
+The default value is `1`.

 Development
 ===